 User-generated content can be particularly beneficial to certain industries.
 The table above compares the click rate of posts both with and without UGC among various industries.

 Consistently engaging with customers and analyzing the content they post about your brand allows you to better understand your audience.
-This enables brands to not only improve how they interact with customers but also make adjustments to products and services based on customer feedback.
+This enables you to not only improve how you interact with customers but also make adjustments to products and services based on customer feedback.

 If you’re not already using a branded hashtag on social media, now’s the time to create one that’s unique, easy to remember, and consistent with your brand.

-To source the UGC it uses on its product pages and on-site gallery, Tuckernuck uses two hashtags: #Tuckernucking and #findthefun.
-The brand consistently uses these across its various social outlets to encourage customers to share their content.
+To source the UGC it uses on its product pages and on-site gallery, apparel brand Tuckernuck uses two hashtags: #Tuckernucking and #findthefun.
+The brand consistently uses these across its various social outlets to encourage customers to share its content.

 When coming up with a hashtag for your brand, focus on what makes your brand unique.
-For example, #Tuckernucking is snappy and catchy and features the brand name itself.
-To date, there are 14,680 instances of #Tuckernucking and 19,628 of #findthefun. #Success.
+For example, #tuckernucking is snappy and catchy and features the brand name itself.
+To date, there’s 14,680 instances of #tuckernucking and 19,628 of #findthefun. #Success.

 Customers are proud of their brand associations, and many already tag brands in personal posts and use brand-associated hashtags.
 Fortunately, this makes it easy for brands to find user-generated content to share.
-But there are countless other ways to find user-generated content, such as the following:
+But there are countless other ways to find user-generated content:

-- Search Twitter, TikTok, Pinterest, and other social platforms
+- Search for your brand or product names on Twitter, TikTok, Pinterest, and other social platforms

 - Read product reviews